 Saint Louis Public Schools: SLPS sites are providing free kits (include meals for seven days) on Fridays from 8 a.m. to noon for students/families.
 No student ID is required.
 Distributions at each site will occur outside or in the gymnasium.
-Click HERE for distribution sites.
+Find a distribution site.

 East St. Louis School District 189: Grab and Go meals will be served Monday – Friday from 10 a.m. to noon at all nine schools and participating centers in the community.
 Brief mobile stops are also available.
-Click HEREfor more information.
+See more information.

 St. Louis County Library: St. Louis County Library and Operation Food Search will provide drive-thru food pick-ups for children on Mondays, Wednesdays, and Fridays from 10 a.m. to 12 p.m. at ten SLCL branches.
 Two shelf-stable breakfasts and two lunches will be available free of charge for those 18-years old and under; boxes of fresh produce are also available.
 Meals will be distributed in the branch parking lots.

 Normandy Schools: Grab & Go meals will continue for the summer and be distributed on Mondays and Thursdays from 11 a.m. to 12:30 p.m. for students/families in the Normandy Schools Collaborative footprint.
-Click HERE for more information on participating locations.
+See more information on participating locations.

 The St. Louis Area Food Bank food resources for individuals and families